-Loosely based on the sprawling novel by James Ellroy, set in 1953 the film explores the inner workings of the police department in trying to break a murder investigation that might have started at a business where young women are cut to look like movie stars then work as hookers for a wealthy businessman.
+Loosely based on the sprawling novel by James Ellroy, set in 1953, the film explores the inner workings of the police department in trying to break a murder investigation that might have started at a business where young women are cut to look like movie stars then work as hookers for a wealthy businessman.
 An incredible cast includes Kevin Spacey, James Cromwell, Russell Crowe, Guy Pearce, Danny De Vito and Kim Basinger bring the film vividly to life, and allow it to be wildly entertaining despite the darkness of the story.
-Spacey is Dean Martin smooth as a cop who is an advisor to a hit TV show and loves it, though has lost his way as a detective, and knows it.
+Spacey plays Dean Martin, smooth as a cop who is an advisor to a hit TV show and loves it, though has lost his way as a detective, and knows it.
 Corruption is rife in the department, and there is a move to break it, despite a stunning plot twist that comes out of nowhere yet makes perfect sense.
-A critics darling it swept the critics awards but ran into the juggernaut that was Titanic (1997).
+A critics’ darling, it swept the critics awards but ran into the juggernaut that was ‘Titanic’ (1997).
 Flawless performances dominate the film with perfect direction from Curtis Hanson.

 Read More: Best Movies of 1994